 - And, because I am still a human being, what do I need today to ensure that I can be my best and highest self for others?

-If 2020 is to be an exceptional year—your most rewarding year yet—this is a daily practice we highly recommend.
+If this is to be a rewarding year—below is a daily practice we highly recommend.
 It is our gift to you.

 Do this daily.